KyraCh/spotlas/README.md

 # spotlas
-The solution to Task 1 is named task1Solution.sql   \n The solution to Task 2 is named main.go\n
+The solution to Task 1 is named task1Solution.sql <br>
+The solution to Task 2 is named main.go<br>
-The spotlas folder contains a Python script that I used to modify the spots.sql file so I can use it for MySQL. \n
+The spotlas folder contains a Python script that I used to modify the spots.sql file so I can use it for MySQL. <br>